GitMirroring/gnuboot/site/index.md

 GNU Boot is a free software project aimed at replacing the proprietary boot firmware that comes with computers with free boot software.

+### Project status and need for help ####

+Right now GNU Boot is still in its early stage.

+It should be relatively safe to use the [last release candidate](https://ftp.gnu.org/gnu/gnuboot/) (GNU Boot 0.1-rc1) as is has minimal changes on top of Libreboot 20220710 (the last 100% free release of Libreboot) and also because several people tested it and didn't report any blocking issue.

+However we need a lot of help for fixing the website as most pages are out of date or still refer to Libreboot or libreboot.at instead of GNU Boot.

+This is very important because the website also contains all the project documentation, including the installation instructions (we also need help testing them).

+See the [page about contributing to GNU Boot](/software/gnuboot/test/web/git.html) for more details on how to help GNU Boot.

 ### How this project came to exist ####

 We believe computer users deserve to control all the software they